 - Are you of Spanish, Hispanic or Latino origin or descent?

 - What is your race?
 Please choose one or more.

 - What language do you mainly speak at home?

-To truly understand patient centricity in this new world, we must understand what really matters to patients.
+Nowhere does the survey ask the patient questions that could determine what matters most to them.
+Thus, to truly understand patient centricity in this pandemic-inflicted world, we must understand what really matters to patients.

 How Can We Help You Understand Your Patients?

 Understanding patient experience requires an individualized approach, and is best driven by companies like OSG, who have become experts in the fields of patient experience and physician engagement.
 We deploy technology that uses Artificial Intelligence and Machine Learning (AI/ML) to obtain information at the individual level about the deeper drivers and motivations of patients.
 Our behavioral analytics methodology examines the “what” and “how” of patient experience data to inform the “why” of patient behavior and motivations.